6 Great Places to Visit in Hertfordshire

 Lee Valley White Water Centre

 Always nursed a dream of being in the Olympics?
 This might just be your chance.
 One of the largest water sports centres in the UK and an official Olympic venue, you can live your rafting fantasies here.
 From hydrospeeding and white water rafting to kayaking and playing on an inflatable obstacle course, your inner child (or actual children) will love every second.
-Enjoying an activity-packed afternoon here is certainly one of the more unique things to do in Hertfordshire.
+This is definitely one of the more unique things to do in Hertfordshire.